SAP/luigi/docs/authorization-configuration.md

 ### Third-party cookies and silent token refresh

 OpenID connect configuration lets you specify **automaticSilentRenew** option.
 When it is set to `true` Luigi will try to automatically renew the token in the background before it expires.
 Be aware that this mechanism requires the browser to support [third-party cookies](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies#Third-party_cookies).
 It is possible to detect whether user's browser supports it by using the script in [`third-party-cookies`](https://github.com/kyma-project/luigi/tree/master/core/third-party-cookies) catalog.
 Deploy these files on a **different domain** than your main application and set `thirdPartyCookiesScriptLocation` to the `init.html` file.
 Luigi will then detect the cookies support at the initialization and warn in the console if user's browser has it disabled.

+In addition, when Luigi fails to renew the token and then logs out the user, it will add query params `?reason=tokenExpired&thirdPartyCookies=[VALUE]`, where `VALUE` is one of (`disabled`, `enabled`, `not_checked`) to the logout page redirect.
+Application developer can read these params and provide proper logout page based on them.
+- `disabled` means that third party cookies is disabled
+- `enabled` means third party cookies are supported by the browser
+- `not_checked` means that the script was not provided in `thirdPartyCookiesScriptLocation` or it could not be loaded